wazuh/wazuh-documentation/source/cloud-service/cli/index.rst

 Examples
 --------

-Getting S3 token for archived data
+Getting S3 token for archive data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This command generates an AWS token to access the archived data of the environment with Cloud ID `012345678ab`.
+This command generates an AWS token to access the archive data of the environment with Cloud ID `012345678ab`.

 .. code-block:: console